Mt. Lebanon School District: 1970s

 In 1973, civil rights and social justice activists Ellen Berliner and Anne Steytler were part of a group of fifty parents, students and other community members who filed suit in the Common Pleas Court of Pennsylvania "to prohibit Mt.
 Lebanon School District from including prayers in its commencement exercises."
 Berliner's husband and daughter were also two of the plaintiffs.

 1990s

 In 1998, the Mt.
 Lebanon School District was presented with two Blue Ribbon Awards by the United States Department of Education, as well as special Blue Ribbon Award for being the home of one of the eight best fine arts programs in America.

 2000s

 In September 2009, the enrollment at Mt.
 Lebanon High School was 5,302, the per-pupil cost of education was $13,745 per child for that academic year, there was a teacher student ratio of 23.04 to 1 (district average), and 96 percent of students planned on pursuing "full-time or Armed Service education."
 The beginning salary for a teacher with a bachelor's degree was $43,989 and for a teacher with a master's degree plus 60 credits was $96,420.
-Seventy-seven percent of the school's faculty held masters' degrees or higher.
+Seventy-seven percent of the school's faculty held master's degrees or higher.